mikepsinn/long-covid-moonshot-bill/README.md

 "(E) convene accessible meetings for the purpose of determining the recommendations which may inform development of clinical guidelines by health care provider organizations; and

-"(3) engage in other necessary activities to contribute to the National Institutes of Health’s overall research priorities related to Long COVID, and ensure accountability, transparency, and communication of results of the Program established under section 499B.”.
+"(3) engage in other necessary activities to contribute to the National Institutes of Health's overall research priorities related to Long COVID, and ensure accountability, transparency, and communication of results of the Program established under section 499B.”.

 "SEC.
 499B–5.
 Data system and clearinghouse on research information.